 At Tri-County Orthopedics—the most preferred, recognized, and awarded orthopedic practice in the region—you’re in the care of exceptional, specialty-trained orthopedic doctors, surgeons, and staff.
 Our specialty-trained knee doctors at our Joint Replacement Center and Sports Medicine Center are recognized and respected experts in the diagnosis and treatment of knee problems—from complex injuries to simple conditions—using both nonsurgical and surgical treatments.

 When you're ready to discuss your knee issue and your individual treatment options with one of our knee doctors at Tri-County Orthopedics, you can use our MyChoice resource to help select the right knee specialist for you and make an appointment online or call (973) 538-2334.
-We have convenient locations in Cedar Knolls, Bedminster, Livingston, and Sparta.
+We have convenient locations in Cedar Knolls, Bedminster, Livingston, Sparta, Denville, and Bridgewater.